deploymenttheory/terraform-provider-jamfpro/README.md

 Behaviour Description [True] When enabled, the http client uses sticky sessions and will target all operations to a single jamf pro web app.
 This negates Jamf Pro's load balancing and results in increased load on the targeted web app.
 However it provides the benefit that resources can be deployed and stated faster.
 This is due to the assurance that the web app api that was targeted for resource creation, will always be the same as the web app api used for TF resource stating.
 The propagation time in this scenario is set to 5 rather than 60 seconds.

-**Special note: Terraform parallelism**
+### Special note: Terraform parallelism

 By default terraform runs 10 operations in parallel.
-During load testing I have observed that when terraform performs operations above 1 against jamf pro it frequently results in unreliable resource deployment behavior.
-E.g resources deployed with partial configuration or stating failure.
+During load testing I have observed that when terraform performs Create operations above 1 against jamf pro it frequently results in unreliable resource deployment behavior.
+E.g resources deployed with partial configuration leading to stating failure.
+This is due to the fact that the jamf pro API get's overwhelmed due to the concurrency of the Create requests.
 Consequently I advise when possible to run terraform with the following

 `terraform apply -parallelism=1`

-From load testing with 500 resource creations, across 10 different resource types.
-When the cookie jar is enabled I was able to deploy successfully and state all resources.
+Which restricts terraform to a single operation at a time.
+From load testing with 500 resource creations, across 10 different resource types with the cookie jar is enabled I was able to deploy successfully and state all resources.
+Effectively a new resource was created and stated every 5 seconds.

-If you are unable to control the parallelism of terraform then proceed cautiously when creating resources in batches.
+If you are unable to control the parallelism of terraform due to your pipeline design then proceed cautiously when creating jamf resources in batches.